WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod08/0801-Implement a failover cluster.md

 ## Scenario

-Contoso Ltd. is looking to ensure that its critical services, such as file services, are highly available with minimal downtime.
+Contoso Ltd. wants to ensure that its critical services, such as file services, are highly available with minimal downtime.
 You decide to implement a failover cluster with file services to provide improved uptime and availability.

 ## Objectives

-After completing this lab, you will be able to:
+After completing this lab, you'll be able to:

 - Create a failover cluster.
 - Verify quorum settings and add a node to the cluster.